andreondra/homeassistant-zodiac-tri-expert/README.md

 # Zodiac Tri Expert for Home Assistant
 This repository contains Python module for integrating Zodiac Tri Expert SWGs to the Home Assistant via MQTT.
-It supports reading pH and ACL (ORP) setpoint and current values as well as setting output power (or boost mode).
+It supports reading pH and ACL (ORP) setpoint and current values as well as setting output power (or boost mode by setting the output to 101).

 ## Connection to the Zodiac
 This script communicates with the Zodiac SWG via serial port.
 You can use either RS485, which is the official